Bowling Green Stakes: History

 The inaugural running of the event was on 11 June 1958 at Belmont Park as the sixth event on the card that day and was won by the French bred horse, Rafty trained by the US Hall of Fame trainer Hollie Hughes in a time of 2:171/5.

 The event is named for the area on the lower tip of Manhattan Island, known as Bowling Green.

 In 1963 the event was moved to Aqueduct Racecourse and the distance was increased to 13 furlongs (1 5/8 miles).
 The last running of the event at Aqueduct in 1967 is one of the more notable when Poker defeated champions Assagai and his own stablemate, the 1966 US Horse of the Year, Buckpasser who was entering the race with a fifteen race winning streak.

 The 1970 winner Fort Marcy would later that year be crowned US Horse of the Year and the 1972 winner Run the Gantlet was the 1971 US Champion Male Turf Horse.

 In 1973 the event was classified as Grade II and for several years in the late 1980s the event held Grade I status.

 In winning the Bowling Green Handicap on 17 June 1990 at Belmont Park, the 1989 Canadian champion With Approval set a new World Record of 2:101/5 for 1 3/8 miles on turf.
 As of today, the record remains unmatched.

 The 2008 edition was replaced in its summer spot by the Man o' War Stakes.
 The Man o' War was moved from a fall schedule to improve turf scheduling competition.
 In 2015 the New York Racing Association moved the Bowling Green to Saratoga.

 Two mares have won this race, Drumtop in 1971 setting a new course record for the 1 1/2 miles distance and Summer Guest in 1973.
 Drumtop also finished second to Fort Marcy in 1970.

+In 2024 the British-bred Silver Knott set a new track record at Saratoga Racetrack for the 1 3/8 miles distance winning in 2:11.40 on the inner turf course.